TheLinuxITGuy/Turtle-Dragonflight/README.md

 # Turtle Dragonflight
-A UI that brings the Dragonflight UI to Turtle WoW.
+The Dragonflight UI for Turtle WoW.

 ## Installation
 #### This is a stand-alone addon made for the Turtle WoW 1.12.1 client.

 #### Manual Install
 1. Unpack the Zip file included with this download.
-2. Copy the "DebuffTimers" and "tDF" folder to your AddOns folder.
+2. Copy the "tDF" folder to your AddOns folder.
 3. Fire up Turtle WoW. :)

 ## Features